SubramanyamChalla24/task_1/README.md

 ## TIMETAKEN :clock11:

 - For about 100 images using GPU from google colab , the time took was around 10 minutes .
+- For a single image the time was 1 second.
+- Some optimisations are yet to be done.

 See the below links for more images and results. https://drive.google.com/drive/folders/14t1gW2RJVd9qD91BntOwvpf8diZsDn7Z?usp=sharing